 Twitter (NYSE: TWTR) just went public and raised around $2 billion, with a market capitalization now sitting at around $20B.
 The successful IPO will likely inspire other tech startups to follow suit in the future, including Box, Square, and Airbnb.
 But Twitter isn't profitable, and many other tech companies aren’t either.
 What’s more, the stock market is hovering around its all-time high.

-It is true for investors that finding viable stocks to invest in becomes slightly tougher, when PE ratios start to edge towards the upper end.
+It is true for investors that finding viable stocks to invest in becomes slightly tougher, when PE ratios start to edge toward the upper-end.
 There is still gold out there, but the golden stocks are just going to be harder to find than usual.
-In all fairness the actual PE ratio right now, rather than forward PE ratio, is around 18-19 and so at least some caution should be taken.
+In all fairness, the actual PE ratio right now (rather than forward PE ratio) is around 18 to 19 and so at least some caution should be taken.

 Value investors search for intrinsically undervalued companies, usually whose future cash flows and/or assets are worth more than what the company is selling for.
 If you take this approach, you won’t really ever have to worry about what the overall market is saying, because your investment criteria will always remain the same.
 Even in the worst of times, there are still companies that get undeservedly low market prices.

 Of course in bad times such as in 2008, it’s just easier to find those undervalued companies.
 In that year of 2008, Weitz’s fund had less than 8% in cash.
 He more recently described it as “a wonderful time,” with there being “so much to buy.”

 In mid-September, Citigroup sat on the other side of the fence with a prediction that the S&P 500 will reach 1,900 by the end of the next year.
 The market is unlikely to grow forever and corrections are made along the way, but as long as you take an investor’s mindset rather than one of a trader’s, you will be good to go.